global-input/wordpress-login/README.md

 3. Scan the QR Code with your Global Input App.

-4. Type your credentials on your mobile, and watch the form omn your computer being filled.
+4. Type your credentials on your mobile, and watch the form on your computer being filled.

 5. Press the "Save" button on your mobile to save the credentials into your app.